Parent page: Advanced Topics

 Accessing the Network Installation Service

-Your interface to the Network Installation Service (NIS) is the Installations page of the NEXUS Server's browser-based interface.
+Your interface to the Network Installation Service (NIS) is the Installations page of the Enterprise Server Workspace's browser-based interface.
 Access this page by choosing the Admin – Installations entry from the navigation tree on the left.

 Before taking a closer look at the NIS interface, and indeed how to use the service, there are a couple of important settings to configure first.
-The Network Installation Service allows you to essentially copy product and extension installers from the Altium Cloud Repository – either acquired to your local Altium NEXUS Server, or downloaded directly.
+The Network Installation Service allows you to essentially copy product and extension installers from the Altium Cloud Repository – either acquired to your local Enterprise Server, or downloaded directly.
 For this to be possible, and also to benefit from automatic updating, you must supply your credentials for access to this Cloud Repository.
-Since the Altium Cloud Repository is the same entity from where you typically access Altium software installers (i.e. from the Altium Downloads page of the Altium Website), this simply means providing your AltiumLive credentials.
-Do this on the Admin – Settings – General – AltiumLive Credentials page of the NEXUS Server's browser-based interface.
+Since the Altium Cloud Repository is the same entity from where you typically access Altium software installers (i.e. from the Altium Downloads page of the Altium site), this simply means providing your AltiumLive credentials.
+Do this on the Admin – Settings – General – AltiumLive Credentials page of the Workspace's browser-based interface.

 For products and extensions that are configured for automatic updating, specify the interval by which the software should check for these updates.